xinliangzhou/Survey/README.md

 # Survey
-This is a repository contains  materials for survey submission
+This is a repository contains  materials for journal survey paper submission